ldcantillom/reservasuno-backend/README.md

-# API REST para Sistema de Aerolíneas ✈️
+# REST API for Airline System ✈️
-Este es mi primer proyecto desarrollado con Spring Boot.
-Se trata de una API REST diseñada para gestionar operaciones básicas relacionadas con un sistema de aerolíneas.
-El enfoque principal fue comprender la arquitectura de Spring Boot y los principios del desarrollo backend, por lo que actualmente carece de ciertas validaciones esenciales.
+This is my first project developed with Spring Boot.
+It is a REST API designed to manage basic operations related to an airline system.
+The main focus was to understand Spring Boot architecture and backend development principles, so currently it lacks certain essential validations.

-## Características principales 🌟
+## Key features 🌟
-- Gestión de vuelos: Operaciones CRUD para la gestión de vuelos disponibles.
+- Flight management: CRUD operations for managing available flights.
-- Gestión de usuarios: Funciones básicas para agregar y listar usuarios.
+- User management: Basic functions for adding and listing users.
-- Estructura modular: Implementación inicial de controladores, servicios y repositorios para manejar la lógica.
+- Modular structure: Initial implementation of controllers, services and repositories to manage logic.

-## Propósito 📚
+## Purpose 📚
-Este proyecto fue creado como un ejercicio educativo para:
+This project was created as an educational exercise to:
-- Familiarizarme con la arquitectura de Spring Boot.
+- Familiarize myself with Spring Boot architecture.
-- Implementar endpoints REST siguiendo buenas prácticas iniciales.
+- Implement REST endpoints following good initial practices.
-- Integrar bases de datos en el backend para persistencia de datos.
+- Integrate databases into the backend for data persistence.

-## Estado del proyecto 🚧
+## Project Status 🚧
-Dado su propósito de aprendizaje, la API aún está en desarrollo y podría ampliarse con más funcionalidades y validaciones en futuras versiones.
+Given its learning purpose, the API is still under development and could be extended with more functionalities and validations in future releases.

-## Tecnologías utilizadas 🛠️
+## Technologies used 🛠️
 - Spring Boot
-- Base de datos PostgreSQL
+- PostgreSQL database
 - Maven
 - Mapstruct
 - Lombok